 Multi-Level Security Arming is a feature that allows you to select which of the security system's inputs or sensors will be active and which will be bypassed at the time that the system is armed.
 (See Table of Zones section in this guide.)
-Pressing the arm button (only on a Expanded Configuration transmitter) again within five seconds of arming the security system will activate the Multi-Level Security Arming feature.
+Pressing the arm button (only on a Standard Configuration transmitter) again within five seconds of arming the security system will activate the Multi-Level Security Arming feature.
 Each time the arm button is pressed again, a different security level is selected.
 The different security levels can be selected as follows:

-- Pressing the arm button once: The siren chirps once.
-The system is armed. - Pressing the arm button twice within five seconds: The siren chirps twice followed by a long chirp.
-Zone Two is now bypassed. - Pressing the arm button a third time within five seconds: The siren chirps three times followed by a long chirp.
-Zone Four is now bypassed. - Pressing the arm button a fourth time within five seconds: The siren chirps four times followed by a long chirp.
-Zones Two and Four are now bypassed. - Pressing the arm button a fifth time within five seconds: The siren chirps five times followed by a long chirp.
+- Pressing 🔒 one time: The siren chirps once.
+The system is armed. - Pressing 🗟 a second time within five seconds: The siren chirps twice followed by a long chirp.
+Zone Two is now bypassed. - Pressing 🔒 a third time within five seconds: The siren chirps three times followed by a long chirp.
+Zone Four is now bypassed. - Pressing 🔝 a fourth time within five seconds: The siren chirps four times followed by a long chirp.
+Zones Two and Four are now bypassed. - Pressing 🔝 a fifth time within five seconds: The siren chirps five times followed by a long chirp.
 All input zones, except the ignition, are now bypassed.